OpenBB-finance/OpenBB/website/content/terminal/reference/economy/fred.md

 ---
 title: fred
-description: This documentation page provides information on using the fred command to query the FRED database, plot data, and handle Macro Economic data.
+description: "This documentation page provides information on using the fred command" to query the FRED database, plot data, and handle Macro Economic data.
 It includes details on parameters, usage, and examples including Python code snippets.
 keywords: